 Prompt the user to restart.
 If declined, continue prompting after X hours.

 This option prompts the end-user with an Apple-like badge notification in the top-right of their screen.
 If the user accepts the restart, then the update is downloaded and installed.
 The badge notification will change to display the progress to the user and warn them when the restart is about to happen.
 This option is the most user-friendly, but updates can be postponed indefinitely by users.
-Updates that require a restart will never be forcefully installed.
+This option will never be forcefully installed even if no user is logged into the Mac.

 Prompt the user to restart.
 If declined, continue prompting after X hours.
 Force a restart after X attempts.